faithward/faithward/README.md

 [![MasterHead](header.png)](github.com/faithward/README.md)

-**I've been coding for 4+ years now and love the puzzles that come along with it.
+**💻 I've been coding for 4+ years now and love the puzzles that come along with it.
 I use technology to communicate ideas and create socially-aware solutions.
-I hope to contribute to more community-driven projects.**
+I hope to contribute to more community-driven projects 🫂**

-Comfortable working with:
+🛠️ Comfortable working with:
 - HTML/CSS and Bootstrap
 - Node.js and React.js
 - Flask and SQLAlchemy